ttscoff/bunch/bunch-files/frontmatter.md

 A frontmatter line such as `from file: filename.txt` would read in additional values from `filename.txt`.
 Paths are assumed to be relative to the configured Bunch folder unless they're absolute paths.
 The contents of `filename.txt` should be only colon-separated key-value pairs.
 This allows external automation to write data to files that affect your Bunch without having to modify the Bunch itself.
 A file called in this manner will be watched for updates, and the Bunch will be automatically updated if the file changes.

-You can also run a shell script, which should also return just key value pairs.
+You can also run a shell script, which should also return just `key: value`pairs.
 Most scripting languages have a YAML library that makes it pretty easy to easily output data in a suitable format.
 Lines with YAML separators (`---`) will be ignored.

 When one of these keys is detected, the file or script results will be merged with the other keys, if any, overwriting values for existing keys.